Heather1Lee/p-and-e-final-project-spring-2018/README.md

 I didn't know that little solenoid needs that much of amount of power - 24v.
 It was my fault that didn't do research a lot about all the electronics how they are connected each other.
 Eventually, I could approach how to connect the solenoid and the color sensor each other, but couldn't figure out what other output I could use or where to find to supply that much of power for the solenoid.

 ## Timeline

-What did you do in each of the past five weeks

 <p>- Week 1: Thought about final project.</p>
 <p>- Week 2: Finished final project proposal and ordered electronic parts which are Adafruit color sensor and magnetic doorlock. </p>